-Remote Work Checklist
+Remote Employee Checklist

-Help your new employees feel like a part of the team by sending them some swag, for example, personalized gifts, goodie bag, branded merchandise, or a welcome letter.
+Help your new employees feel like a part of the team by sending them some swag.
+For example personalized gifts, goodie bag, branded merchandise, or a welcome letter.

 Make sure new employees have signed all legal documents, for example NDAs.